 - Apply hooks

 Total rewriting is recommended in cases where the developer is interested in making structural adjustments, such as replacing elements or effects or removing some of the functionality.
 The simplest way to make small CSS changes, on the other hand, is to add additional styles.
-This will suffice to reposition the sidebar or to change the color of your elements.
+This will suffice to reposition the sidebar or to change the colour of your elements.

 Using hooks is the most modular mechanism you can use to change your theme and allows you to adjust core functionality including image output and excerpt lengths.
 It is slightly more complicated than the other methods, but beginners shouldn’t worry because there are plenty of learning materials that can help them master it.